Domestic terrorism in the United States: The Order

 The Order, also known as the Brüder Schweigen or Silent Brotherhood, was a white nationalist revolutionary group active in the United States between 1983 and 1984.
 It is probably best known for the 1984 murder of radio talk show host Alan Berg.
 The group also carried out several bank and car robberies, three murders, and money counterfeiting until its leader, Robert Jay Mathews, was killed in a shootout with FBI agents on Whidbey Island, Washington, in December 1984.

 Phineas Priesthood

 Phineas Priesthood (Phineas Priests) is a Christian Identity movement that opposes interracial sex, the mixing of races, homosexuality, and abortion.
-It is also marked by anti-Semitism, anti-multiculturalism, and opposition to taxation.
+It is also marked by antisemitism, anti-multiculturalism, and opposition to taxation.
 It is not considered an organization because it is not led by a governing body, there are no gatherings, and there is no membership process.
 One becomes a Phineas Priest by simply adopting the beliefs of the Priesthood and acting upon those beliefs.
 Members of the Priesthood are often called terrorists for, among other things, planning to blow up FBI buildings, abortion clinic bombings, and bank robberies.